Flaming (Internet term): History

 The result is that while computer conferencing began by saving time, it starts to eat up all the time it saved and more.
 Communications come from dozens of sources.
 Much of it is redundant.
 Some of it is stupid.
 The user spends more and more time dealing with irrelevancies.
 One day the user wakes up, decides the initial euphoria was spurious, and logs off, never to return.
 This is known as burnout, and it's apparently quite common.

 He added, "I noticed something: most of the irritation came from a handful of people, sometimes only one or two.
 If I could only ignore them, the computer conferences were still valuable.
 Alas, it's not always easy to do".

 Computer-mediated communication (CMC) research has spent a significant amount of time and effort describing and predicting engagement in uncivil, aggressive online communication.
 Specifically, the literature has described aggressive, insulting behavior as "flaming", which has been defined as hostile verbal behaviors, the uninhibited expression of hostility, insults, and ridicule, and hostile comments directed towards a person or organization within the context of CMC.

+In the 21st century, flaming is frequently observed in digital communication spaces like social media platforms and online chat rooms.
+Flaming is especially common in comment sections on media-sharing platforms including YouTube.
+Due to its significant frequency in the early days of social media comment sharing, flaming is associated with the origins of hate commenting.
+Social media flaming has strong connections with cyberbullying: a form of bullying in which victims are attacked using digital means.
+This can create toxic environments that encourage targeted users to abandon social media.